-All medications taken before study start (initiated and stopped before study start) is termed prior medication.
+All medications taken before study start (initiated and stopped before study start [defined as Baseline visit]) are termed prior medications.

-All medications taken in addition to the study drug for any indication (either initiated before study start or during the study) is termed concomitant medication.
+All medications taken in addition to the study drug for any indication (either initiated before study start [Baseline] or during the study) are termed concomitant medications.

-All medications after the last dose of Radium-223 are termed subsequent medication.
+All medications after the last dose of Radium-223 are termed subsequent medications.

-Medications taken for drug-related SAEs up to 7 years post last dose of Radium-223, for Grade 3/4 hematologic toxicities up to 6 months post last dose of Radium-223, and for febrile neutropenia & hemorrhage up to 6 months post last dose of subsequent chemotherapy will also be collected.
+Medications taken for drug-related SAEs up to 7 years post last dose of Radium-223, for Grade 3/4 hematologic toxicities up to 6 months post last dose of Radium-223, and for febrile neutropenia and hemorrhage up to 6 months post last dose of subsequent chemotherapy will also be collected.

-Therapeutic and prevention measures for bone marrow suppression (blood transfusion/erythropoietin/colony growth stimulating factors) include: trade name or INN, start date, stop date/ongoing, dose, unit, frequency, indication.
-Information to be collected for co-medication at baseline includes: trade name or INN, start date, stop date/on-going, dose, unit, frequency, indication.
-Information to be collected for concomitant and subsequent medication includes: trade name or INN, start date, stop date/ongoing, dose, unit, frequency, indication.
+Therapeutic and prevention measures for bone marrow suppression (blood transfusion/erythropoietin/colony growth stimulating factors) are to include: trade name or

+International Nonproprietary Name (INN), start date, stop date/ongoing, dose, unit, frequency, and indication.

+Information to be collected for co-medication at baseline includes: trade name or INN, start date, stop date/on-going, dose, unit, frequency, and indication.
+Information to be collected for concomitant and subsequent medication includes: trade name or INN, start date, stop date/ongoing, dose, unit, frequency, and indication.
 Information on prior treatments for the prostate cancer is part of the baseline information collection.
 Additionally, all co-medication taken at baseline and during the study will be recorded.
 Relevant prostate cancer therapy variables will be collected in the categories stated below:

-- Prior, concomitant and subsequent cancer treatment including bisphosphonates, chemotherapy, radiotherapy, and/or re-treatment with Radium-223. - Diagnostic radiopharmaceuticals (e.g. Technetium)
+- Prior, concomitant, and subsequent cancer related treatment including antihormonals (e.g. LHRH analogues, antiandrogens, abiraterone, enzalutamide), chemotherapy (e.g.docetaxel, cabazitaxel), radiotherapy, immunotherapy (incl. sipuleucel-T), bone health agents (bisphosphonates, denosumab) and/or re-treatment with Radium-223. - Therapeutic radiopharmaceuticals

-Additionally, the level of analgesic pain management will be assessed at each treatment visit, starting before the first injection of Radium-223, at each follow-up visit until 6 months after the last injection of Radium-223 based on concomitant medication data collected at these visit.
+Additionally, the level of analgesic pain management will be assessed at each treatment visit, starting before the first injection of Radium-223, at each follow-up visit until 6 months after the last injection of Radium-223 based on concomitant medication data collected at these visits.